-Once the completed application, all supporting material, and the application fee have been received, the application will be submitted to the Admissions Committee.
-The Admissions Committee is the Executive Committee of GGI.
-The Executive Committee invites two GGI students in good standing to participate in the interview process (see below) and to act as full voting members for the purpose of recommending to Graduate Studies the most competitive applicants for admission.
-Student representatives are chosen by the GGI student body.
-The Admissions Committee is chaired by the Graduate Group Chair and consists of the 2 students, 3 elected members of the GGI faculty as well as the student advisors (currently 4).
-All members of the Executive Committee have equal voting rights according to the bylaws of GGI.
-All members on the committee review all applications.
-Based on a review of each entire application, a decision is made to either reject the application, or to invite the applicant to attend the recruitment event.
-The recruitment event includes a formal interview by a panel of GGI faculty members.
-Each panel includes at least one member of the Admissions Committee.
-A separate interview with GGI students is to be held.
+Once a completed application, all supporting material, and the application fee have been received by Graduate Studies, the application packet will be submitted to the Admissions Committee.
+The Admissions Committee is the Executive Committee of GGI plus additional members of the GGI faculty.
+The Executive Committee also invites six GGI students in good standing to participate in the interview process (see below) and to act as full voting members for the purpose of recommending to Graduate Studies the most competitive applicants for admission.
+The Admissions Committee is chaired by the Graduate Group Chair, or an Admissions Chair appointed by the Executive Committee, and consists of the 6 students, 3 elected Executive Committee members, GGI Student Advisors (currently 5), plus additional faculty members as needed.
+All members of the Admissions Committee have equal voting rights according to the bylaws of GGI.
+All members on the Admissions Committee review all applications.
+Based on a review of each entire application, a decision is made to either reject the application, or to invite the applicant to interview via video conference and then attend the recruitment event.
+The formal video conference interview is conducted by a panel of GGI faculty members and current students.
+Each panel includes at least three members of the Admissions Committee.